At Seven Hills, students do the work of real historians, reconstructing the past through a deep investigation of primary and secondary sources.

 Accordion

 This course continues the history of civilizations from the medieval to the modern era.
-Course content focuses on global political, economic, social, and intellectual developments through the 21st century.
+Course content focuses on global political, economic, social and intellectual developments through the 21st century.

 Taking a thematic approach to American history and government from the colonial period to contemporary times, this course asks big questions about the American past in order to better understand the roots of today’s American society.
 The course stresses the development of the reading and writing skills necessary for the analysis, criticism, synthesis, and interpretation of material related to the nation’s past.
 Successful completion of several research-based projects is a course requirement.

-This course is a detailed survey of American history with additional focus on historical interpretation.
+This course is a detailed survey of American history with an additional focus on historical interpretation.
 This course also assists students in preparing for the Advanced Placement U.S. History examination.

-Open to seniors with departmental approval.
 This college-level course examines the history of the world since the second world war.
 We will study major developments in Asia, the Middle East, Africa, and Latin America with an eye toward understanding international relations in today’s world.
 We will also look at major themes in recent world history like terrorism, globalization, and gender relations.
 Students should expect to read a variety of texts, write analytical essays, and participate in round-table discussions.

 This course is designed to be an interdisciplinary investigation into crucial environmental issues, combining the study of science, history, and culture.
 It is designed to be as hands-on and exploratory as possible, with a number of projects and field trips into the community.
+Students will learn about how people think about the environment and have interacted with it throughout history, how science informs the ways in which we interact with the environment, and the major environmental issues facing society today.

-This course examines Nazi Germany and the Holocaust in Europe from 1930-1950.
+This senior elective history course examines Nazi Germany and the Holocaust in Europe from 1930-1950.
 Topics covered include: the end of democracy in Germany and the rise of the Nazi Party, Nazi culture and policy, Germany’s role in WWII, and the Holocaust and its aftermath.
 Students will examine a wide variety of historical sources and will gain a better grasp of our era’s challenges in regard to democracy’s threats, discrimination, and genocide.
-They will engage in debate and discussion, write short papers, and complete a final multimedia project.
+They will engage in debate and discussion, write short responses, and complete a final multimedia project.

 Students in this course will examine key topics in feminist theory and scholarly ideas of gender.
 Students will apply these concepts toward studying modern popular culture and media, such as television, movies, music, and social media.
 The course explores how ideas of gender have been integrated in the creation of national laws, politics, and culture into the modern day.
 The course will conclude with a final media analysis and class project.